Rohith1807/Reataurant-Management-Database/README.md

 # Restaurant-Management-Database
 # 📝 Overview
 This project is a Restaurant Management Database designed to streamline the operations of a restaurant.
-It includes tables for managing menu items, staff, customer orders, timesheets, and customer feedback.
-The database is built using PostgreSQL and incorporates triggers for automated ID generation and data validation.
+It includes tables for **managing menu items, staff, customer orders, timesheets, and customer feedback**.
+The database is built using **PostgreSQL** and incorporates triggers for automated ID generation and data validation.

 # ⚙️ Key Features